Utah Badlands & Night Skies Photography Workshop — Hanksville

 Are drones allowed during the workshop?

 Participants are welcome to bring drones, but no drone instruction is provided.
 Drones must be used responsibly, launched and landed away from others, and flown in accordance with FAA regulations and local restrictions.
-Drone use should not interfere with the experience of other participants.
+Drone use should not interfere with the experience of the group.